sherjilozair/char-rnn-tensorflow/README.md

 # Basic Usage
-To train with default parameters on the tinyshakespeare corpus, run `python train.py`
+To train with default parameters on the tinyshakespeare corpus, run `python train.py` Every 1000 iterations, sampled output from the RNN will be printed.

 # Roadmap
 - Model serialization functionality, i.e. save and load models from disk